 We arrived at The Berlin restaurant on a busy Thursday night before Easter weekend, and enjoyed a meal for the books.
 We started the evening off with some house-made cola and a beer, and a cocktail combining bourbon, house-made ginger beer and birch syrup.
 It was perfect in every way - including the heavy crystal glass it was served in (I'm a sucker for heavy crystal tumblers).

 We then received a basket of the house cornbread and churned butter.
-To my surprise, the bread was entirely gluten-free, and completely delicious – I couldn’t believe they made it in-house!
-We skipped the starters and proceeded straight to the main course: a vegetarian kale and squash dish for Greg’s brother, lamb for Greg, and an incredible Atlantic sea bream for me.
+To my surprise, the bread was entirely gluten-free, and completely delicious - I couldn't believe they made it in-house!
+We skipped the starters and proceeded straight to the main course: a vegetarian kale and squash dish for G's brother, lamb for G, and an incredible Atlantic sea bream for me.
 The textures here were completely spot-on: crunchy fried skin, perfectly cooked vegetables, and a creamy dressing.
 The flavours?
 Suffice to say I forced myself to eat slowly so that I could savour the dish longer.

 I surprised myself by ordering a dessert to share for the table.
 And then, I surprised myself even further by loving the completely mad-scientist-like combination we received: Italian meringue with fennel sorbet and a local goat yogurt.
 The dish was light, lightly sweetened, herbaceous and incredibly complex - everything I want from a dessert.